jonathanio/update-systemd-resolved/README.md

 | `DNSSEC` | `yes`</br >`default` | Control of DNSSEC should be enabled (`yes`) or disabled (`no`), or `allow-downgrade` to switch off DNSSEC only if the server doesn't support it, for any queries over this link only, or use the system default (`default`). |

 *Note*: There are no local or system options to be configured.
-All configuration for this script is handled though OpenVPN, including, for example, the name of the interface to be configured.
+All configuration for this script is handled through OpenVPN, including, for example, the name of the interface to be configured.

 ### Example